umutkeremzengin/DSA210_PROJECT/README.md

 ## **Data Source**

 ### 🏋️ **Step Count Data**
-- Extracted from the Apple Health app.
+- Retrieved from Apple Health XML files.
 - Includes the total number of steps taken each day over a specified period.

-### 🔍 **Instagram Activity Data**
+### 🔍 **Instagram and TikTok Activity Data**
-- Logged through Instagram’s "Your Activity" feature.
+- TikTok and Instagram like counts extracted in JSON file formats.
-- Provides daily usage time spent on the app.
+- Provides daily engagement metrics.

 ---